 Issued since the 1990s and now very common, especially for major releases, the mini quad poster is used in both portrait and landscape format.
 It provides a great poster size for small spaces, or, to put together a 'cluster' wall of smaller posters.

 British One Sheet - 27 in x 40 in (68.6 cm x 101.6 cm)

-No doubt as part of a drive to increase efficiency and reduce the movie studio costs associated with producing posters of different dimensions, the British One Sheet began to appear in the 1960s.
-It will now be seen as commonly as the quad format, providing a portrait format to complement the lanscape of the quad.
+No doubt to drive efficiency and reduce the costs associated with producing posters of different dimensions, the British One Sheet began to appear in the 1960’s.
+It will now be seen as commonly as the quad format, providing a portrait format to complement the landscape of the quad.

 British Half Sheet - 22 in x 28 in (55.9 cm x 71.1 cm)